HaitaoMao/HaitaoMao.github.io/_files/me1.md

 layout: single
 ---

 I am a final-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 I also collaborate with [Neil Shah](http://nshah.net/), [Yao Ma](https://yaoma24.github.io/), [Michael Galkin](https://migalkin.github.io/), and [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
 Each of them provides a unique perspective on scientific thinking throughout my research journey.
 I am an organizer of the [Learning on Graph Conference 2024](https://logconference.org/), an exciting new conference focused on graph and geometry.
+The call for paper is available [here](https://logconference.org/cfp/), with a submission deadline of September 11th, 2024.
+Do not hesitate to submit your work!

 **I am actively seeking postdoctoral and research scientist positions for Fall 2025.** My work focuses on pioneering Graph Foundation Models (GFMs) grounded in network science.
 Check our recent [blog](https://towardsdatascience.com/foundation-models-in-graph-geometric-deep-learning-f363e2576f58) and [paper](https://arxiv.org/abs/2402.02216v3) for more details.
 Additionally, I investigate the conditional generation capabilities of large language models (LLMs), with a particular focus on their self-correction abilities.

 ### Selected Publications
-The order indicates my personal preference.
 <ul>
   <li>
       <p>